 Coconut water is better for smoothies, juices, virgin pina Coladas, anything that doesn’t necessarily have to be white, but it has to taste of coconut.
 Coconut water is sweeter than coconut milk, and has a distinctly nutty and slightly salty/umami flavor that makes it great as a drink on its own.

 If you’re trying to bake or cook with coconut water, it will work, but it may lose some of its flavor.
 And yes, we mean the water that’s in the actual coconut itself, not water that’s infused with coconut extract.

 Any chopped or ground nuts, for a bit of texture and crunch

 If you’re looking for texture or decoration from your coconut flakes, then you could also use finely ground or chopped nuts.
-If flavor isn’t the main star here, then nuts like almonds and hazelnuts or Brazil nuts definitely have you covered.
-Add a sprinkling on top of baked goods to simulate fresh snow, or in cake batter to bring more texture.
+If the flavor isn’t the main star here, then nuts like almonds and hazelnuts or Brazil nuts definitely have you covered.
+Add a sprinkling on top of baked goods to simulate fresh snow, or in the cake batter to bring more texture.

 If you’d also like flavor them, mix the ground nuts with coconut milk or coconut extract.
 Slivered almonds are also a wonderful choice here.

 Another option for decoration is grated white chocolate.
 It may not be pure white like coconut, but you can definitely fake some show with it, or add it on top of a cake or pastry.